Almost 95% of recruiters use LinkedIn to search for candidates, but most job seekers are overlooking this valuable opportunity.

-- Update your summary.
+- Update your About Summary.
 Your summary is where you can add more details and showcase your achievements.
 Provide statistics to describe your impact.
+Make sure it’s in the First Person voice.
+For example, “I or Me.”
 Add multimedia attachments like videos and work samples to help you stand out.

 - Choose your photo.
 Pick an image that looks professional and clear.
-Focus on your face and use flattering natural light.
+Focus on your face, SMILE (let’s see those teeth!) and use flattering natural light.

 - Add keywords.
 Help recruiters and automated search tools to find you.
 Browse through job descriptions and resumes for keywords that are popular in your field and include them in your profile, including the headline and summary.

 - Choose your URL.
 LinkedIn gives your profile a URL, but you can change it to something that you like better or might work more effectively for you.
-If your name is already taken, use a slight variation with your middle initial or hometown.
+If your name is already taken, use a slight variation with your middle initial or your state’s abbreviation.

 - Welcome recruiters.
 Is your profile visible to recruiters?
 Go into your privacy settings to be sure that you’ve opted to let them know that you want to hear from them.
 You’ll need to reset this switch every few months if you’re still looking.

 - Be consistent.
-Your resume is usually written for a specific opening while your profile is a more general statement.
+Your resume is usually written for a specific and targeted job opening while your profile is a more general statement of every job you’ve held.
 Still, you want them to be similar enough to avoid causing any confusion.